aepod/mcd_presentation_workbook/1b_Setup_And_Configuration.md

 3)  Extract.
 Depending on your download and OS, extract the compressed file and change to the directory.
 This is just a standard Magento v2.3.5 demo data enabled installation; very vanilla.

-4)  Bring up containers by running `docker-compose up -d`
+4)  Bring up containers by running `docker-compose up -d` .
+Don't forget to change into the directory first.

 5)  View website over at https://magento2.docker/